bluek8s/kubedirector/doc/quickstart.md

 #### KUBERNETES SETUP

 You will need a K8s (Kubernetes) cluster for deploying KubeDirector and KubeDirector-managed virtual clusters.
+Currently we require using K8s version 1.9 or later, with 1.11 or later recommended simply because our testing is focussed on the more recent versions.
+(It is likely that a near-future KubeDirector release will raise the minimum supported K8s version to 1.11.)

+We usually run KubeDirector on Google Kubernetes Engine (see [gke-notes.md](gke-notes.md)), and we have also run it on DigitalOcean Kubernetes without issues.
+Other K8s cloud providers may also work, although see the "CONFIGURING KUBEDIRECTOR" section below for a known issue with Amazon Elastic Container Service for Kubernetes.

-Currently we require using K8s version 1.9 or later.
-We have run KubeDirector on Google Kubernetes Engine (see [gke-notes.md](gke-notes.md)), on DigitalOcean Kubernetes, and on K8s installed on our own datacenter hosts using RPMs from kubernetes.io.
-If you are installing K8s yourself instead of using a cloud provider, note that you will need to ensure that [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#prerequisites) are enabled.
+We have also run KubeDirector locally using RPMs from kubernetes.io.
+If you are installing K8s yourself instead of using a cloud provider, note that you will need to ensure that [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#prerequisites) are enabled and that root-user containers are allowed.

 You should have kubectl installed on your local workstation, with administrative privileges for deploying resources into some namespace in your K8s cluster (and specifically, setting RBACs there).
 This document does also assume that you have familiarity with using common kubectl commands.